How can you make long-distance dating work?

 3. Go for a walk

 Just because you're on a virtual date doesn't mean you have to stay inside.
-Pop your earphones on (and a mask!) and head outside for a brisk walk while talking on the phone or chatting on FaceTime.
+Pop your earphones on and head outside for a brisk walk while talking on the phone or chatting on FaceTime.
 "Share the nature shots from each location, hear the birds, play an eye-spy for certain colors of buds and blooms," Shaklee says.
 "If you get in maximum steps and work up a sweat, perhaps a virtual shower together could be a fun end to the date."
 Oh, la la.

 4. Take a bath together